 3. A place to enter the Condo’s name

-4. The regional office where the condo is registered
+4. The regional office where the VA condo is registered

 5. The city, state and county where the condo is located